-What is the best season to visit the Bhimashankar Temple?
+What is the best season to visit the Bhimashankar Jyotirlinga?

-The best season to visit the Bhimashankar Jyotirlinga is:
+The best season to visit the Bhimashankar is:

 Winter Season: Although the temple could be visited at any time, it is the best to pay a visit to the temple during winters.
 The month of October to February covers the winter season.
 The temperature stays between 13-degrees to 30-degree centigrade.
 Trekkers would find it very attractive to trek during the winters here.

-- Air– There are no direct air routes to Bhimashankar Temple.
+- Air– There are no direct air routes to Bhimashankar.
 The nearest airport is Pune Airport.